EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Amplifying its Power

-With Translation Memory, the user doesn’t need to manually withdraw previously translated words and phrases each time they want to use one.
+With translation memory, the user doesn’t need to manually copy and paste previously translated words and phrases each time they want to use them.
 That would take more time than it’s worth.

 Instead, its power is often put into motion by a technology called Dynamic Machine Learning.
 If you haven’t yet heard of machine learning, you will hear a lot of buzz about it in the coming years as artificial intelligence permeates multiple facets of human life.

-Dynamic Machine Learning is AI technology that has been incorporated into the most effective Translation Memory applications.
-It’s responsible for the auto-filling of previously translated words and phrases across a file or batch of files.
+Dynamic Machine Learning is AI technology that has been incorporated into the most effective translation memory applications.
+It’s responsible for the auto-filling of previously translated words and phrases across a file.

-When a user makes an edit and it’s stored in Translation Memory, that edit will simultaneously and automatically be applied to any repetition of the segment they edited that exists within the document.
-If that file is part of a batch of files uploaded together, the edit will be applied within that file and across all the files within that batch.
-This is the power of Dynamic Machine Learning.
+When a user makes an edit and it’s stored in translation memory, that edit will simultaneously and automatically be applied to any repetition of the segment they edited that exists within the document.

 In effect, the user doesn’t need to manually edit the same word or phrase repetitively.
 This results in significant cost savings due to the reduction of required time and effort.